|

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**

-The Bill of Rights was ratified on December 15, 1791.
-This means it officially became part of the Constitution of the United States when three-fourths of the states agreed to it.
+The Bill of Rights was ratified on December 15, 1791, becoming part of the U.S. Constitution when three-fourths of the states approved it.

 • First Amendment: Protects the freedoms of __________, press, assembly, and petition.